St. Joseph, Minnesota: Primary and secondary education

-St. Joseph is served by the St. Cloud Area School District, The majority of St. Joseph is zoned to Kennedy Community School (PK-8). while some portions in the east are zoned to Westwood Elementary School and North Middle School.
+St. Joseph is served by the St. Cloud Area School District.
+Most of St. Joseph is zoned to Kennedy Community School (PK-8). but some portions in the east are zoned to Westwood Elementary School and North Middle School.
 The zoned high school is Apollo High School.

 Kennedy Community School is a PreK-8 grade school, serving families from St. Joseph.
-The school opened in the Fall of 2008 following a successful referendum to build a larger school about a mile outside of town.
-The prior school, Kennedy Elementary, was established in 1968.
+The school opened in 2008 after a referendum passed to build a larger school about a mile outside of town.
+The former school, Kennedy Elementary, was established in 1968.

-Saint Joseph Catholic School is a parochial school located in St. Joseph and has been associated with the local parish of the same name since the 1850s.
-At that time there was no money to pay a teacher, so parents did work for a local farmer, who in turn, taught the children.
+Saint Joseph Catholic School is a parochial school in St. Joseph that has been associated with the local parish of the same name since the 1850s.
+At that time there was no money to pay teachers, so parents did work for a local farmer, who in turn, taught the children.
 The school got its own building in the 1920s.
 For many years, it served as the only school in town and as the community center.
-The school later collaborated with the College of St. Benedict to become a lab school in the 1970s.
-In the 2000s, it joined with St. Cloud area parochial schools to become part of All Saints Academy.
+In the 1970s, the school collaborated with the College of St. Benedict to become a lab school.
+In the 2000s, it joined with St. Cloud-area parochial schools to become part of All Saints Academy.

 Higher education

 The College of Saint Benedict (CSB) is a four-year, private liberal arts college and the nation's only Benedictine college for women.
-The college opened in 1913, with six students enrolled, and grew out of St. Benedict's Academy, which was founded by Saint Benedict's Monastery in 1889.
+It opened in 1913, with six students enrolled, and grew out of St. Benedict's Academy, which was founded by Saint Benedict's Monastery in 1889.
 The Benedictine community incorporated CSB in 1961.
 The college is also connected to Saint John's University (SJU), which is a male-only university in Collegeville Township, Minnesota.

 Events

-In May of each year since 2008, hundreds of runners line up in Holdingford, Minnesota and run the 26.2 mile Lake Wobegon Trail Marathon route to the finish line in St. Joseph.
+In May of each year since 2008, hundreds of runners line up in Holdingford and run the Lake Wobegon Trail Marathon route to the finish line in St. Joseph.

 The College of St. Benedict is home to the Claire Lynch Gym, where the NCAA DIII Bennies complete in volleyball and basketball against regional MIAC teams.
-The outdoor athletic complex is the Bennies home for hosting MIAC soccer and softball games.
+The outdoor athletic complex is the Bennies' home for hosting MIAC soccer and softball games.

 Since 2006, the Church of St. Joseph has hosted the annual Joetown Rocks music concert, which in recent years has seen annual turnouts of several thousand people.
 The outdoor concert traditionally occurs in conjunction with Independence Day, and has featured headlining acts such as the Killer Vees, stars from the original Broadway cast of Jersey Boys, and the Fabulous Armadillos.